AmilaPoorna/Dashboards/Power BI/README.md

 The Power BI dashboard consists of multiple sections, each designed to highlight different aspects of employee attrition and income:

-- **Summary Section**: Provides an overview of key metrics such as total employees, attrition rate, total active employees and average monthly income.
+- **Summary Section**: Provides an overview of key metrics such as total employees, attrition rate and average monthly income.
 - **Attrition Analysis**: Breaks down attrition by different categories such as department, total working years and job role.
 - **Income Analysis**: Analyzes income distribution across various job level and education.